 The Nanoelectronics Group

-We have a number of interests within the broader topic of the physics of nanoscale electronic devices and condensed matter physics.
+We have several research interests within the broader topic of the physics of nanoscale electronic devices and condensed matter physics.
 Our current focus is in three areas:

 - "Origin of gate hysteresis in p-type Si-doped AlGaAs/GaAs heterostructures", A.M.
 Burke, D.E.J.
 Waddington, D.J.
 Carrad, R.W.
 Lyttleton, H.H.
 Tan, P.J.
 Reece, O. Klochan, A.R.
 Hamilton, A. Rai, D. Reuter, A.D.
 Wieck and A.P.
 Micolich, Physical Review B 86, 165309 (2012).